ScanLineDev/scanline/README.md

 - Find subtle issues that may not be obvious at first glance.

 - Check for internal consistency, and for external consistency with the rest of the codebase.

+### Future work

+- Retrieve the documentation for all imported libraries
+- Trace function calls throughout the codebase